 Sandy Hook Unit, Gateway National Recreation Area Highlands

 Noted for clean beaches, stunning landscapes, rich military history and avid birdwatching, Sandy Hook Unit is also a paddler’s paradise.
 This northern barrier ocean beach (and New Jersey treasure) is one of three units that make up the 27,000-acre Gateway National Recreation Area.
 Calm waters, shore birds, turtle-sightings and breathtaking views make your time on the water a true adventure.
 Head out early for a tranquil paddle or make it an outdoor day for the entire family at this birding, fishing, hiking, swimming, sunbathing and boating oasis.

 Parvin Lake, Pittsgrove

-Just outside the Pine Barrens you’ll find a quiet, relaxed waterway known as Parvin Lake.
-This kayaker and canoers’ delight boasts an interesting mix of history and restful waters perfect for a day of paddling.
-Be greeted by a spectacular assortment of fragrant plant life blooming in spring including dogwood and magnolia.
+Just outside the Pine Barrens, you’ll find a quiet, relaxed waterway known as Parvin Lake.
+This kayaker and canoers’ delight boasts an interesting mix of history and restful waters, perfect for a day of paddling.
+Be greeted by a spectacular assortment of fragrant plant life blooming in spring, including dogwood and magnolia.
 The endangered swamp pink plant and state-threatened barred owl can also be spotted here.
 After leisuring around the lake, go for a hike on any of the fifteen miles of trails at Parvin State Park.
 Need more than a day?
 No worries.
-Cabins and campsites are available for extended stays.
+Cabins and campsites are available for overnight stays.